n25a/n25a/README.md

 # 💫 About Me
-I'm boardgames geek and coffee lover.
-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Most of my time is spent on coding, reading, learning, and listen to music.
+I'm a boardgame geek and coffee lover.
+I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building a community.
+I spend most of my time on coding, reading, learning, and listen to music.
 Also, I'm a big fan of start-ups, I'm always looking for new ideas to work on.